EL CAÑON

 The third and fourth dive the temp was a little bit cooler, with current from the east.
 The whale shark showed up one more time for more photos, along with mantas, and a small school of 11 hammerheads,

-he safety stop was made with silky sharks.
+with silky sharks.
 And we had silky sharks beneath the boat all day long!
 What a day!

 Dive Inst